 MSKLC is the abbreviation for Microsoft Keyboard Layout Creator, an extremely cool tool provided by Microsoft for Windows.
 I have used it for quite some time now and also offered a download for my (German-based) phonetic Russian keyboard layout and one with Nordic letters1.
 Here you will find two layouts which are based on the vanilla US-English layoutClick on a pictures to get the enlarged version respectively.

 In case you didn’t come from there, the downloads can be found here.

 US-based plus German, Icelandic and Polish characters

 I created this layout to suit my needs at work, where I work with Icelandic colleagues whose names often contain specific Icelandic letters.
 Since some of those letters have been used in Old English, the layout may even be suitable (or easily adaptable) to those in need for typing Old English texts.
 In addition to that I have often found myself typing German texts without the usual “latinized Umlauts” (ä -> ae, ö -> oe, ü -> ue and ß -> ss/sz) conversion but proper letters.
 I also found myself occasionally digging out Polish letters with cedilla and accents.
-All of this is now covered by this newest keyboard layout.

 Lo and behold